ibm-cloud-docs/log-analysis/agent/config_agent_kube_cluster.md

 The logging agent collects the following logs:
 - STDOUT and STDERR
-- Logs with the extension `*.log`, and extensionsless files that are stored in the `/var/log` directory of your pod.
+- Logs with the extension `*.log`, and extensionsless files that are stored in the `/var/log` directory of your logging agent pod.

 By default, logs are collected from all namespaces, including `kube-system`, and automatically forwarded to the {{site.data.keyword.la_full_notm}} service.